Skye-XD/desktop-icons-ng/ISSUES.md

 The Gnome Dconf key that specified the default terminal is depreciated.
 A good synopsis of the pros-and-cons and issues in [this comment](https://gitlab.gnome.org/GNOME/glib/-/issues/338#note_1745989) and on the [complicated file structure](https://github.com/ublue-os/main/issues/211#issuecomment-1551600704).
 Then newer specification that is supposed to better - [xdg-default-apps](https://gitlab.freedesktop.org/xdg/xdg-specs/-/issues/54#note_868443) spec.
-However this is not yet implemented, and appears stalled.
-However xdg-terminal-exec is a shell script and is not installed on all distributions.
+However this is not yet implemented, and appears stalled. xdg-terminal-exec is usually a shell script and is not installed on all distributions.
 So, to let user launch their own default terminal application, gtk4-ding -

 A. will attempt to work like xdg-terminal-exec if it is not installed.
 * Look for $XDG_CONFIG_HOME/xdg-terminals.list, else for $XDG_CONFIG_DIRS/xdg-terminals.list.
 If this exists, try and open the first terminal in the list.
 * If $XDG_USER_DATA or $XDG_SYSTEM_DATA files have xdg-terminal folder with valid .desktop files, execute one of them.
 * If the depreciated dconf key for the default terminal still exists, launch the terminal specified there.

 B. If there is a valid xdg-terminal-exec binary, just execute that as GLib calls will do that.
 This allows a user to "hard code" a terminal by hacking xdg-terminal-exec.

 Easiest way of setting the terminal is .confg/terminal.list - one line, the name of the .desktop file to be launched.

 gtk4-ding now monitors all files and folders that define the terminal to be used and will automatically show the correct terminal that will be launched in the right click menu.

+If no default terminal is set, it will fall back to Console, try and look for it and execute it.
+If not found, it will show an error message or notification to install Console.

 ## DEFAULT APPLICATIONS, DEFAULT FILE MANAGER ISSUES